How to create a "stained glass" quilt

 It conforms beautifully to curves (even small circles!) with just a little nudging and stretching.

-Choose a backing fabric (black tends to blend well with the lead line), cut your batting, and proceed the way you would with any other quilting project.
+Choose a backing fabric, cut your batting, and proceed the way you would with any other quilting project.
 Quilt over all the lead line tape using either a zig-zag or double/parallel stitch (a single line down the center of the tape is not sufficient) and anywhere else you like, then finish off.

 I hope you found these directions helpful.
 If you think I missed anything or could be clearer on a particular matter, let me know with an e-mail Good luck with your project!